-For example, the combination of nanoparticles and RNA encapsulation for cell uptake (materials here could be gold or silica as well as iron oxide) is being tested.
+For example, the combination of nanoparticles and RNA encapsulation for cell uptake (materials here could be gold or silica as well as iron oxide) are being tested.
 Inorganic nanoparticles can also be functionalized with ligands to target specific cell types or tissues.
 The delivery of RNA can also be achieved by physical methods, such as electroporation using an electric field to transiently disrupt cell membranes and encourage the absorption of R-NA molecules.
-Other physical methods are used, such as ultrasoundmediated delivery and microinjection.
-All three of these approaches have their merits and limitations, with the choice of the delivery method being dependent on the RNA therapeutic intended for delivery and the cell/tissue targets/therapeutic effect required.
-These are the critical points to be considered in successfully delivering RNA drugs, along with a given delivery system's safety and efficacy parameters.
+Other physical methods used such as ultrasound mediated delivery and microinjection.All three of these approaches have their merits and limitations, with the choice of delivery method being dependent on the RNA therapeutic intended for delivery as well as cell/tissue targets/therapeutic effect required.
+These are the critical points to be considered in the successful delivery of RNA drugs, along with safety and efficacy parameters of a given delivery system.